The Framework

 Bronze Award

-Bronze: 14 years old or above
+Bronze: 14 years old

 Silver Award

-Silver: 15 years old or above
+Silver: 15 years old

 Gold Award

-Gold: 16 years old or above.
+Gold: 16 years old.

 Service